absubuh/British-Airways-Customer-Analysis/index.md

 ## Project Overview

-Analyzed seven years of British Airways customer reviews (2016–2023) to identify trends in passenger satisfaction.
-Built an interactive Tableau dashboard with filters for metrics, time, aircraft, and countries to highlight strengths, pain points, and improvement opportunities.
+In this project, I analyzed **7 years of British Airways customer reviews (2016–2023)** to uncover trends in passenger satisfaction.
+Using Tableau, I built an **interactive dashboard** that highlights strengths, pain points, and opportunities for improvement—helping airline leaders make data-driven decisions.

 ## Full Dashboard
 <a id="dashboard-access"></a>